IsNielsen/SimpleTextTools/doc/Plan.md

 If there are multiple files, everything is sorted together in one big string.

 *   What I know:
     * Spaces `(" ")` are counted as character, and have a higher priority than letters
         * Therefore, empty lines are printed first, then any lines with indentations.
     * I can read a line of a file and look for certain elements
 *   What I don't know:
     * How the heck ASCII characters work
     * How to sort by ASCII

 *   Data needed:
     * Each file that is called
     * Might need an array that contains lines from every file, then sort that.

+*   Algorithms:
+    * Loop over files (for loop)
-  *
+    * Error handling through usage()

 ### tac tool
 Similar to cat, but instead this function will print the lines of the file in reverse order If multiple files, do it for each file in turn

 *   What I know:
     * how cat works
     * read and print file
 *   What I dont know:
     * how to iterate through the file backward
+*   Data needed:
+    *  Input from commandline arguments
+    * Files

 *   Algorithms:
-  * ?
+    * Loop over files (for loop)
+    * Error handling through usage()

 ### tail tool
 Basically head function but upside down
 Create a python function that accepts *command line args*, an optional modifier, a digit (n), and file name(s).
 Open file and read last `n` lines (n<=10 by defailt)